Interim guidance for prevention of sexual transmission of Zika Virus – United States, 2016 update

 The CDC interim guidance concerns the prevention of sexual transmission of Zika virus.
 Zika can be sexually transmitted from a man to his sexual partner, and it is of particular concern during pregnancy.
 The guidance applies to men who have travelled to or reside in areas with active Zika virus transmission and their sex partners.
 Potential sexual exposure is defined as any person who has had unprotected sex with a man who has travelled to or resides in such areas.
 The guidance, updated in April 2016, includes time intervals, after travel to areas with active Zika virus transmission or after Zika virus infection, for taking precautions to reduce the risk for sexual transmission.
 It will be updated as more information becomes available.

-Both sexes, Epidemic, Health, Healthcare workers, HIV and other sexually transmitted infections, Infections and infectious diseases, Male, Pregnant women, Viral fevers, Zoonotic and other parasitic infections
+Both sexes (for groups of both male and female persons), Epidemic/Endemic, Health, Healthcare workers, HIV and sexually transmitted infections, Infections and infectious diseases (all), Pregnant/lactating women, Viral fevers/VHF, Zoonotic and other pathogens